RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 This event is emitted as a result of changes to the media connection of the Call.
 These state changes occur during call establishment, connection loss/re-establishment, call completion, etc.

-To check the media connection state of a call, retrieve the call's information using the  [call.getById][26] API, and check the `mediaConnectionState` property of the call.
+To check the media connection state of a call, retrieve the call's information using the  [call.getById][27] API, and check the `mediaConnectionState` property of the call.
-See {@link call.mediaConnectionStates} for the list of possible values and descriptions.
+See [call.mediaConnectionStates][30] for the list of possible values and descriptions.

 #### Parameters